RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Dis_02.jpeg" alt="Description" width="600">
 </p>

 First, the ribbon cable for the control-port PCB is removed (1).
-Then the two screws holding the power switch are removed (2), and then finally the power switch cable is removed from the PCB (3).
+Then the two screws holding the power switch are removed[^2] (2), and then finally the power switch cable is removed from the PCB (3).
 See pictures below.

 <p align="center">
     <img src="Images/Dis_04.jpeg" alt="Description" width="600">